What is IRA-Approved Silver? What Does it Mean and Which Silver Bars and Coins are Eligible?

 Silver coins and bars that are IRA-approved must be at least 99.9% pure.

-These coins and bars must also originate from a national government mint or other accredited and government sponsored organizations (COMEX, NYMEX, NYSE/Liffe/CBOT, TOCOM, LME, LBMA, LPPM, and ISO-9000 or a sovereign mint like for example Royal Canadian Mint).
+• These silver coins and bars must come from a national government mint or other accredited and government sponsored organizations (COMEX, NYMEX, NYSE/Liffe/CBOT, TOCOM, LME, LBMA, LPPM, and ISO-9000 or a sovereign mint like for example Royal Canadian Mint).

-Non-proof coins must be in uncirculated condition and free of any damage to be IRA-eligible.
+• To be IRA-eligible non-proof silver coins must be in uncirculated condition and free of any damage.

-Small bullion bars must be manufactured to exact weight specifications and all individual coins, bars and ingots must have the producer’s mint mark.
+• Small bullion bars must be manufactured to exact weight specifications and all individual silver coins, bars, rounds and ingots must have the producer’s mint mark.

-Note: silver is not the only IRA account-eligible precious metal.
-Other precious metals you can include as part of your IRA account are IRA-eligible gold, IRA-eligible platinum and IRA-eligible palladium.
+Note: silver isn’t the only IRA account-eligible precious metal.
+Other precious metals you can have as part of your IRA account are IRA-eligible gold, IRA-eligible platinum and IRA-eligible palladium.

 What are Some Examples of IRA-Approved Silver Coins and Bars?